Axxoy/Axxoy.github.io/_tabs/about.md

 <br>
 <br>

-📓🎓 I graduated with a bachelor's degree in computer science in December 2023.
+📓🎓 I graduated with a bachelor's degree in Computer Science in December 2023.
 In my spare time, I am passionate about continuous learning, exploring various subjects, and refining a blend of both technical expertise and interpersonal skills.

 <br>
 <br>

-Between juggling my degree and my myriad interests, I make a point to zoom in on a select few at any given time – ones that bring me utmost joy and satisfaction.
+Between juggling my professional work and some of my interests, I make a point to zoom in on a select few at any given time – ones that bring me utmost joy and satisfaction.
 Presently, that translates to immersing myself deeper into my field, brushing up on <code>web development</code>, flexing my skills in <code>C#</code> and <code>Java</code>, and wrapping my head around <code>game design</code> essentials.
 Oh, and you might've noticed a sprinkle of my dabbling in photoshop and graphic design here and there, too! 🎨

 </div>